Solar FiT Cuts – What, Why and When

 When is the new tariff going to be introduced?

-Obviously to encourage the uptake of a scheme like FiTs, you need to make it attractive.
-However, the problem arise when you set the level high and leave it too high for too long.
+However, the problems arise when you set the level high and leave it too high for too long.
 DECC did consider various scenarios, which ranged from doing nothing to lowering tariffs in 2012.
-Ultimately, they chose to impose lower tariff levels early and introduce significant cuts alongside a December deadline and new energy efficiency eligibility criteria.
+Ultimately, they chose to impose lower tariff levels early and introduce significant cuts alongside new energy efficiency eligibility criteria.

 Well, for starters, if you can look above and beyond the surface doom and gloom, some industry executives think the cuts will act to deter cowboy installers.
 It should also help to remove a number of companies operating in the market who have been charging way-above market rates for their solar panels.